 Many insects you’ll find in your garden are harmless or even helpful to maintaining a healthy garden ecosystem.
-However, it’s always good to be cautious – be sure to make note what insects you find in your garden and compare against the more common pests we find here in Maine.
-If you do have a problem, identify the cause and consult an expert before you spray pesticide – pesticides can infiltrate into groundwater, contaminate drinking supplies, and hurt ecosystems downstream if applied excessively.
+However, it’s always good to be cautious – be sure to make note of what insects you find in your garden and compare them against the more common pests we find here in Maine.
+If you do have a problem, identify the cause and consult an expert before you spray pesticides – pesticides can infiltrate into groundwater, contaminate drinking supplies, and hurt ecosystems downstream if applied excessively.

 Caring for Your Lawn